Amsterdam to Bruges - 11 days

 - Alcoholic & other drinks

-- Helmet rental on the Gandalf, available with supplement.
-See pricing.
+- Helmet rental on the Gandalf (available with a supplement, see pricing)

 - Entrance fees & excursions